Cary-Grove High School: Music

 As of 2012, 16 different groups and ensembles perform at the school, including the A Cappella Singers, Swing Choir, Jazz Choir, Bel Canto Choir, Concert Band, Wind Ensemble, Marching Band, Drumline, Pep Band and Jazz Ensemble.
 The band is headed by Marty Magnini.
 A new Fine Arts Center opened in September 2015 to replace the school's original auditorium, which was built in 1965.
 The new facility cost $8.5 million and features updated technology, more dressing rooms, rehearsal space, a scenery shop and an enlarged stage.
 The private-public partnership with the Cary-Grove Fine Arts Foundation was the first for the school district.

 Every November, all chorus students participate in ¨Fall Follies¨, a concert that includes singing, dancing, and skits.
 Swing Choir, Beginners Chorus, Advanced Mixed Chorus, Bel Canto Choir, A Cappella Singers, and Jazz Choir all participate.

 History

 Cary Grove was opened in 1961.
 Originally, the school colors (purple and white) and the tune for the school song were borrowed from Northwestern University.
 In 1978, while the school colors remained purple and white, the sports, cheerleader and band uniforms became navy and white.
 The school song remained the Northwestern University school song.
 During the 1980s, the change to navy blue and white became official.

 Notable events

 In 1995, Cary-Grove High school received national media attention due to a tragic bus accident involving a train and school bus in Fox-River-Grove.

-Traditions

-Every year before school ends, all students who have not missed more than 12 days of school and have not received any discipline referrals are invited outside to a grill-out style party for two class periods.
-The event is accompanied by music performed by the school's jazz combo.
-All eligible students are given hot dogs grilled by the deans and parents as a form of reward for maintaining a good disciplinary and attendance record throughout the school year.

-On every Friday when the varsity football team is scheduled to play, the school's fight song is played after school while the students are leaving the building.
-The school also plays the national anthem every morning on school days.
-The anthem first started playing daily during the Vietnam War.